OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

           <p>No trending documents for this user.</p>
       }
       ````
+   4. Save the file.
+   5. Test the view by pressing Ctrl (Command) + F5.
+   6. Return back to Visual Studio.

 Now we have a page that displays trending documents ready.
-Let's now list the users in your Office 365 account and see their trending documents!
+Let's now list the users in your Office 365 tenant and see their trending documents!

-## Exercise 6: Display trending documents
+## Exercise 6: Displaying documents trending around other users
-1. Add an action method and view to handle displaying documents trending around a specific user:
+1. Add an action method and a view to handle displaying documents trending around a specific user:
    1. In the **TrendingController.cs** file, add an action method named **Users** with the following code:

     ````c#
     [Authorize]